fahad-ansar/fahad-ansar/README.md

 - 🍀 Excited to discuss about Machine Learning

-- ⚡ Fun fact: Nothing stays but you will!
+- ⚡ Fun fact about me: _ am ambidextral!_

 - 💬 Favourite Quotes: